-The rotary attachment is a friction-wheel type - objects rest on two driven and two idling wheels and are turned to engrave an image onto the surface of a cylindrical object.
+The rotary attachment is a chuck type.
+For the chuck rotary - the cylindrical object is locked into place by the jaw and the chuck and rotated to engrave an image onto the surface.
 The rotary attachment works by translating Y motion along a cylindrical surface.
-Before you begin, make sure the bottom is removed and that the machine is raised to a high enough level to where the rotary can be placed under it.

-1. Power off and unplug your unit.
-Then plug in the rotary to the corresponding connector and power on the machine.Make sure the laser is on so you can see the red dot.

-2. Connect to the software and switch to Rotary Mode in the software.
+- 1. Power off and unplug your unit.
+Then plug in the rotary to the corresponding connector and power on the machine.
+Keep the rotary away from the cutting area for now.
+Make sure the laser is on so you can see the red dot. - 2.
+Connect to the software and switch to Rotary Mode in the software.
 Click Settings and select Rotary.
-Toggle Rotary Mode and select Galvo Friction Type.
+Toggle Rotary Mode and select Galvo Chuck Type.
 The Rotary Steps/Rev is set for the provided rotary.
+The diameter of the object you wish to engrave should be measured and entered into the Object Diameter box.
 Next select Laser and under Laser Position Mode select Relative Positioning.
 This is required for the rotary.
 It can be changed to Absolute Positioning the same way.
-Select Save Changes when finished.

-The Muse Pandora has a table that can be purchased separately.
-The table has several mounting points which can be used to mount the Muse Pandora.

-- Do not connect / disconnect rotary when machine is powered on.
-Will cause damage to machine. - Rotary engraving is best performed along the topmost area of the project. - It is crucial that the rotary be level.
-Use a small carpenter's level to be sure your rotary is flat within the interior of the laser engraver.

-Appendix A. Rotary Attachment Rotary Calibration

-3. Lay the rotary parallel to the Pandora in the work area.
+Select Save Changes when finished. - Lay the rotary parallel to the culminator in the work area.
 Click Camera Capture in RE3 to obtain a picture of the rotary.
 Make sure the sticker is visible in the image capture.
-Ctrl + Left Click the sticker in RE3 to autofocus to it.

-4. Select Run Perimeter in RE3 and a red light traced square will appear on the sticker.
+Ctrl + Left Click the sticker in RE3 to autofocus to it. - 4.
+Select Run Perimeter in RE3 and a red light traced square will appear on the sticker.
 Line up the square on the sticker with the red light trace.
 Now the rotary is ready for use.